 - Science Exploration (4 cr.)

-- Ethics- EDU 310 Purpose of Schooling in a Democracy (3 cr.)
+- Ethical Inquiry, Social Responsibility, and Citizenship - EDU 310 Purpose of Schooling in a Democracy (This course also fulfills the core International requirement.)
+(3 cr.)

-- Cluster- EDU 305 Foundations of Cultural and Linguistic Diversity, SED 335 Students with Exceptionalities in General Education, and SED 420 Multi-Tiered Systems of Educational Support (9 cr.)
+- Cluster- EDU 305 Foundations of Cultural and Linguistic Diversity (This course also fulfills the core Diversity requirement.), SED 335 Students with Exceptionalities in General Education, and SED 420 Multi-Tiered Systems of Educational Support (9 cr.)

 Special Major Requirements: